ibizaman/skarabox/docs/architecture.md

 as well as allow the target host to decrypt it.
 This means we need to encrypt the file with two keys.

-The user's SOPS private key is generated in [initialgen.nix][] with:
+The user's SOPS private key is generated in [gen-initial.nix][] with:
 ```bash
 age-keygen -o sops.key
 ```

-[initialgen.nix]: ../lib/initialgen.nix
+[gen-initial.nix]: ../lib/gen-initial.nix

 and get the associated SOPS public key with: